 Trinity Bay State High School is the largest secondary school in Cairns, with students reflecting the multicultural composition of this city at the top end of Queensland.
 About 30% of the students are of indigenous descent, many of them Torres Strait Islander.
-Remarkable is the friendly, caring climate at Trinity High, perhaps encouraged by the beautiful tropical environment in which it is embedded.
+There is a friendly, caring climate at Trinity High, perhaps encouraged by the beautiful tropical environment in which it is embedded.

 Trinity Bay State High School also offers its international students a variety of vacation programs throughout the year, including the chance to take a scuba diving course and earn a PADI certification.